At the Project:

 arrive, and one thing is certain, for small birds Tree Swallows can make a racket!

-You'll be hearing lots of Tree Swallow vocalizations in the weeks to come.
+You'll be hearing lots of Tree Swallow song and calls in the weeks to come.
 Now is a

-song, and noting what situations and behaviors seem to evoke and accompany them.
+vocalizations, and noting what situations and behaviors seem to evoke them.